 Wortam, a 43-year-old married woman from Ukhrul district in Manipur, lives with her family of four and manages a modest household income of INR 20,000 per month.
 She leads a group of 50 determined women who work tirelessly to support their families while saving diligently for a better future.
 Believing that financial independence brings true empowerment, Wortam and her group aspire to become self-reliant and build sustainable livelihoods.
 Their efforts are aimed not just at improving their own lives, but also at uplifting their fam...
 Read more

-Sunita, a 41-year-old woman from Tungidighi village in North Dinajpur district, West Bengal, lives with her family of three.
-With a monthly household income of INR 25,000 and savings of INR 20,000, she is determined to improve her family’s financial stability.
-She wishes to support her husband in expanding their paddy business.
-He buys paddy directly from the fields, processes and packs it, and sells it in the local market.
-To grow the business and increase their earnings, Sunita has applied for a loan of INR 60,000 from Grameen Sh...
+Kiran is 54-year-old.
+She lives with her family in the North Dinajpur district of West Bengal, lives with her family of four, and manages a monthly household income of INR 25,000.
+Determined to improve her family’s financial stability, she wishes to support her husband in expanding their paddy business.
+Her husband sources paddy directly from farms, processes and packs it, and sells it in the local market.
+To grow their business and increase earnings, Kiran has applied for a loan of INR 40,000 from Grameen Shakti, a field partner o...
 Read more